White Sox vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and Sean Murphy hit the field when the Chicago White Sox and Atlanta Braves meet on Friday at Truist Park.
+Sean Murphy and the Atlanta Braves will take on the Chicago White Sox and Eloy Jimenez at Truist Park on Saturday at 7:15 PM ET.

-The Braves are favored in this one, at -250, while the underdog White Sox have +200 odds to upset.
-A 9.5-run over/under is listed in the game.
+The Braves are favored in this one, at -300, while the underdog White Sox have +240 odds to play spoiler.
+Atlanta is favored on the run line (-2.5 with -105 odds).
+The game's over/under is set at 8.5 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.